Temple architecture (LDS Church): San Diego California Temple

 The San Diego California Temple (45) is located in the La Jolla district of San Diego.
-It was built with two main spires, but unique to this temple are four smaller spires at the base of each main spire.
-The East spire is topped with the angel Moroni, which adorns most LDS temples.
+It was built with two main spires, but the four smaller spires at the base of each main spire are unique to this temple.
+The east spire is topped by a statue of the Angel Moroni, which adorns most LDS Church temples.

-The exterior finish is marble chips in plaster, giving the building a bright white glow.
-Just off Interstate 5, the temple is a major landmark when traveling the highway toward or away from San Diego.
+The exterior finish consists of marble chips in plaster, giving the building a bright white glow.
+Just off Interstate 5, the temple is a prominent landmark for drivers passing San Diego.
 The temple is brightly illuminated at night.

-The temple was built on a 7.2 acre plot, has four ordinance rooms and eight sealing rooms, and has a total floor area of 72000 sqft.
+The temple was built on a 7.2 acre plot; it has four ordinance rooms and eight sealing rooms; and it has a total floor area of 72000 sqft.